10 top tips for student nurses

 "You can gain support for all matters of an academic nature."

 The faculty of HELS has a wealth of support for students offered by the best staff in the business.
-The Personal Development Department (PDD) is a unique department specifically for the HELS faculty.
+The Academic Development Department (ADD) is a unique department specifically for the HELS faculty.
 Here you can gain support for all matters of an academic nature, including numeracy, whether you are struggling or just want to know how to gain those high marks.
-The PDD is situated on level 2 Seacole building, so don’t be a stranger.
+The ADD is situated on level 2 Seacole building, so don’t be a stranger.
 We also have one of the biggest and best nursing libraries in the country.
 The library staff here offer tutorial support for developing literature searching skills.

 5. Engage with Reflective Practice